welbornprod/colr/README.md

 for windows, please see the [contributing](#contributing) section.

 ### Misc.
-This library may be a little too flexible, and that may change:
+This library may be a little too flexible:

 ```python
 from colr import Colr as C